SAP/cloud-mta-build-tool/.github/CONTRIBUTING.md

 ## Open Development

-All work on MBT happens directly on GitHub.
+All work on Cloud MTA build tool happens directly on GitHub.
 Both core team members and external contributors send pull requests which go through the same review process.